anocero4133/CSC-SWE-AlphaTeam-/README.md

 ----------
 >Gives the students a better idea of the help they can receive based on the course they are enrolled in along with the info the app provides about available tutors at the current time/day.
 This allows the student to go to the tutoring center at the most advantageous time for them.
 Increasing the efficiency of the operation of a tutoring center.

 Framework used
 --------------
->Built with Java Spring Boot
+>Built with Java Spring Boot, React

 Features:
 -------------